My mother committed suicide in early 2003. She was found with about 50 pills in her stomach.

 I barely spoke to her at all for about 10 years – between the time I was adopted at 11 years old and her suicide just before my 21st birthday.

 But I would occasionally see her.
-Her drug use would becoming increasingly more dangerous over the years.
+Her drug use would become increasingly more dangerous over the years.
 When I waved goodbye to her and the house I spent my childhood in at 11, she would mostly use marijuana and cocaine.

 However, she later became a heavy heroin user.
 And that ultimately would be her undoing, rapidly exacerbating her physical and mental deterioration.